 4. Prevent ending up in spam by working on your domain reputation and email deliverability

 One thing we haven’t touched on yet is spam filters!
-Gmail is notorious for having a very sensitive spam filter which means your emails may get missed all together.
+Gmail is notorious for having a very sensitive spam filter, especially with their latest email marketing guidelines on this.

-This can be a tricky one to navigate as there are a number of things that can impact this.
+However, sender reputation can be a tricky one to navigate as there are a number of things that can impact it, and every email provider has different tolerances.
 Here’s a number of factors as shown by Sender Score:

 If you’ve had your domain a long time and you’ve had high unsubscribe or complaint rates, your domain will develop a reputation which can affect deliverability.